PointCloudRendering/.github/profile/README.md

 - CloudCompare | https://www.cloudcompare.org/
   - Cloudcompare was used to both convert point-cloud data to another format; in our case PLY, and separate different parts of the data into their own objects (segmentation).
 Cloudcompare had many plugins which turned out to be useful in this.
 - MeshLab | https://www.meshlab.net/
-  - Meshlab was also used for converting files to the correct format, in our case PLY.
+  - Meshlab, like CloudCompare, was also used for converting files to the correct format, in our case PLY.

 ## Tools we tested but didn't end up using:
 - Point Cloud Unity Plugin | https://ccom.unh.edu/vislab/tools/point_cloud_plugin/